 Adrianne Todman: Biography

 Adrianne Todman is the CEO of NAHRO, the National Organization of Housing and Redevelopment Officials.
 NAHRO, established in 1933, is a Washington, D.C.-based membership organization of almost 20,000 housing and community development agencies and professionals throughout the country who house 7.6 million people.
-Before joining NAHRO, Adrianne Todman served as the Executive Director at the District of Columbia Housing Authority (DCHA) from 2009-2017.
-At DCHA, the largest affordable housing provider in the region, Ms. Todman created a national award-winning model to house homeless veterans, opened the first public housing assisted living facility, increased homeownership opportunities by 50 percent, increased the number of affordable units available for low-income families, and managed 12 concurrent redevelopment efforts.
+Before joining NAHRO, Ms. Todman served as the Executive Director at the District of Columbia Housing Authority (DCHA) from 2009-2017.
+At DCHA, Ms. Todman created a national award-winning model to house homeless veterans, opened the first public housing assisted living facility, increased homeownership opportunities by 50 percent, increased the number of affordable units available for low-income families, and managed 12 concurrent large redevelopment efforts.
 She prioritized youth empowerment programs, workforce development, and commissioned the first citywide needs assessment of public housing residents.
 Prior to her tenure at DCHA, Ms. Todman served as a policy assistant in the Office of the Secretary at HUD and a legislative director in the U.S. House of Representatives.